 As we can see from the graph the fourth employee has taken 3 days of sick leave and the fifth employee has taken a day of casual leave and two days of maternity leave.
 Whereas the ninth employee didn’t take any leave at all.
 The rest of them have taken at least one leave of absence.

 This chart created is also dynamic.
 Any data entered in the second spreadsheet also will update the graph automatically.

-And that is how you can make a dynamic employee leave record format in Excel.
+That is how you can make a dynamic employee leave record format in Excel.
 Hope you will be able to reliably make an employee monthly leave record format of your own in Excel.
 I hope you found this guide helpful and informative.
 If you have any questions or suggestions, let us know below.